G-099/European_Corn_Borer_Texas_Quarantine_Reference/README.md

-# Diaprepes Root Weevil Texas Quarantine Reference
+# European Corn Borer Texas Quarantine Reference

 This is a simplified reference guide for the quarantine status of the European corn borer, Ostrinia nubilalis, issued by the Texas Department of Agriculture.